irakla/PoorPong/README.md

 # PoorPong

 is simple pong game with Java.<br/>
-It was my results of team project in my OOP class.
+It was my results of team project in my OOP class in 2012.

 It's UI made by Swing because of an instruction of the class.<br/><br/>
 It has a simple item system.